elunna/nerfhack-changelog/README.md

 * When reading or re-reading a spellbook, you will bring the retention back up to your roles KEEN value.
 * Reading restricted spellbooks only grants **half*** of your role's KEEN value.
 * Primary spellcasters (healers, priests, monks, wizards, archeologists) get a memory boost of 500 turns when they cast spells (SLASH'EM).
-* Non-primary spellcasters get a memory boost of 100-200 turns for casting.
 * Casting your **special spell** also grants a retention bonus of 500 turns no matter what role you are

 ### Other spellcasting changes